datacarpentry/geospatial-workshop/setup.md

 ### R

-Participants who do not already have `R` installed should download and install it.
+Participants who do not already have R installed should download and install it.

 > ## Windows
 >
->To install `R`, Windows users should select "Download R for Windows" from RStudio and CRAN's [cloud download page](https://cloud.r-project.org), which will automatically detect a CRAN mirror for you to use.
+>To install R, Windows users should select "Download R for Windows" from RStudio and CRAN's [cloud download page](https://cloud.r-project.org), which will automatically detect a CRAN mirror for you to use.
 Select the `base` subdirectory after choosing the Windows download page.
 A `.exe` executable file containing the necessary components of base R can be downloaded by clicking on "Download R 4.x.x for Windows".
 >
 {: .solution}

 > ## macOS
 >
->To install `R`, macOS users should select "Download R for (Mac) OS X" from RStudio and CRAN's [cloud download page](https://cloud.r-project.org), which will automatically detect a CRAN mirror for you to use.
+>To install R, macOS users should select "Download R for (Mac) OS X" from RStudio and CRAN's [cloud download page](https://cloud.r-project.org), which will automatically detect a CRAN mirror for you to use.
 A `.pkg` file containing the necessary components of base R can be downloaded by clicking on the first available link (this will be the most recent), which will read `R-3.x.x.pkg`.
 >
 {: .solution}